iqm0/garden/README.md

 - __North Star Initiatives__: Single, overarching goals that guide the team's efforts, focusing on what truly matters.
 - __Three-Scenario Planning__: Tasks are approached with a mindset that considers the best, worst, and most likely scenarios, ensuring a balanced view of potential outcomes.
-- __Task Vitality Tracking__: Visual indicators, such as the health of a plant, reflect the progress and urgency of tasks, adding a layer of engagement and intuition to project management.
+- __Task Vitality Tracking__: Visual indicators in the UI - such as the health of a plant 🌱 -, should reflect the progress and urgency of tasks, adding a layer of engagement and intuition to project management.
 - __Democratic Decision-Making__: Team-wide votes on key decisions foster a culture of inclusivity and shared ownership, aligning projects with the collective wisdom of the team.
 - __Transparency and Learning__: Successes and failures are shared openly, not just within the team but across the organization, amplifying learning opportunities.

 ### Getting Started

 ComSen is currently a manifesto and methodology that can be applied within existing project management tools.
-While we envision integrating ComSen into a dedicated productivity board akin to Jira or Asana, we encourage teams to adopt and adapt these principles within their current frameworks.
+While we envision integrating ComSen into a dedicated productivity board akin to Jira or Asana - **don't** -, we encourage teams to adopt and adapt these principles within their current frameworks.
+We also intend to build our own version of such a tool, and share here with you in a while from now (as soon as I have time away from sprints 😬).

 ### How to Use ComSen
 - __Read the Manifesto__: Familiarize yourself with the core principles and components of ComSen.